Get Set to Take Your Next Step!

 General Education Complete!

-Students who have obtained an AA or AS degree from a regionally accredited public or private institution may be qualified for General Education Complete status.
+Students who have obtained certification from sending institution with General Education Full Certification, or General Education Core Certified may be qualified for General Education Complete status.
 Some programs do require additional General Education/Related Studies courses as part of program-specific curriculum.
 In these cases, the students must still complete any courses that are specifically required within the student’s major.